timo-bmgd/gilded-rose/README.md

 If you look for the Gilded Rose Kata in general, go to the [version published by Emily Bache](https://github.com/emilybache/GildedRose-Refactoring-Kata) or [Kata-Log](https://kata-log.rocks/gilded-rose-kata) for a more general version.

-# Introduction: Code Katas

-The Term 'Kata' is a Metaphor taken from Martial Arts for a Pattern of Movements to Practice and Perfect those same Movements ([Wikipedia:Kata](https://en.wikipedia.org/wiki/Kata)).
-According to ([Wikipedia:Kata](https://en.wikipedia.org/wiki/Kata)), it was introduced as a practice to Software Craftsmanship by [Dave Thomas in his blog](http://codekata.com/), to practice Practices of Software Craftsmanship like TDD, Refactoring or the SOLID principles.
-There are several Code Kata Collections; see [Kata-Log](https://kata-log.rocks/gilded-rose-kata) for an example that can be browsed by topic and constraint.

 # Instructions for the Kata

 You will use this Kata to Practice Work on Legacy Code by
 1. Implementing Characterization Tests

-and then  and then implement the new feature using
+and then implement the new feature using

-2. Refactor to make the hard change easy and
+2. Refactoring to make the hard change easy and
-3. Implement the Easy Change
+3. Implementing the Easy Change

 ## Step by Step